Transcribing Violin and Viola Music for Cello

 THE ELEPHANT IN A TUTU

 The violin’s lowest string (the G-string) is, unlike the cello’s lowest string, a very melodic string.
-This is not so surprising when we remember that the violin’s G-string is is only one tone lower than our “prima donna” A-string.
-Violinists play Paganini’s “Moses Variations” (on a theme by Rossini) on the G string.
-We cellists play that piece (transcribed) on the A string!
-Imagine playing it on the cello’s C string?
+This is not so surprising when we remember that the violin’s G-string is only one tone lower than our “prima donna” A-string.
+Violinists play Paganini’s “Moses Variations“, the introduction to Monti’s Czardas, and Bach’s famous “Air”, all on the G string.
+We cellists play those same pieces on the A string!
+Imagine playing them on the cello’s C string?
 It would be like an elephant trying to do a circus acrobatic performance!
 Even the cello’s G string is not really the greatest for big singing melodies.
 The cello’s two lower strings are really best suited for harmonic accompaniments.
-This difference in characteristics between the two lowest strings of the respective instruments means that, in order to stay in the cellos “melodic” register (and keep out of the elephant-in-a-tutu register), we have several options:
+This difference in characteristics between the two lowest strings of the respective instruments means that, in order to stay in the cello’s “melodic” register (and keep out of the elephant-in-a-tutu register), we have several options:

 - keep the violin music in the original key (transposed down an octave) and then transpose the highest passages down by an additional octave (as has been done for 15 of the 17 Mozart Violin Sonatas available on this site)